sndnyang/Diffusion_ViT/ReadMe.md

       --gpu 0 \
       --px 100 --pyx 1
 ```
-The patch size used in my experiments can be found at the bottom.
+The default patch sizes used in experiments can be found at the bottom.

 ## Evaluation